 - Jonathan Lessard, Design and Computational Arts, Concordia

 - Michael D. Moon, Women and Gender Studies, Emory University

 - Jonathan Goldberg, English department, Emory University

 - Kasia van Schaik, English department, McGill

-This interdisciplinary group of faculty and graduate students meets twice each semester to discuss shared readings and workshop presentations by members.
-Our Fall schedule of activities will be posted soon.
-To access our resources, visit this link: http://situation514.wordpress.com/
+This interdisciplinary group of faculty and graduate students meets twice each term to discuss shared readings and workshop presentations by members.
+Our fall schedule of activities will be posted soon.

 If you would like to join, please contact Marcie Frank at Marcie.Frank@concordia.ca

 - Colonial, Racial, Indigenous Ecologies (CRIE)

 - Past working groups